TCVM for horses is becoming more and more popular.

-The study, led by researchers from the Indiana University School of Medicine, used humans, horses and rodents.
+The study, led by researchers from the Indiana University School of Medicine, used humans, horses, and rodents.

 With electro-acupuncture, the pressure points stimulate the autonomic nervous system in the brain, releasing reparative stem cells from different tissue sources.

-Veterinary acupuncture continues to grow to popularity.
+Veterinary acupuncture continues to grow in popularity.

 Since 1993, the International Veterinary Acupuncture Society grew from 800 certified members to 1,800.

 Looking for more holistic ways to improve the health of your horses and livestock?